cigdemturan/ToolboxDESC/README.md

 in the Software without restriction, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the toolbox.

-The Software is provided "as is", without warranty of any kind.
+The toolbox is provided "as is", without warranty of any kind.

 August 2018